 There are lots of myths and misconceptions about the COVID-19 vaccines.
-In this article, we have provided the truth and facts about the common myths that surround COVID-19 vaccines.
+In this article, we have provided the facts about the common myths that surround COVID-19 vaccines.
 The proper information will help the public in understanding the actual usage of vaccines and accept them.

 1) Myth: COVID-19 vaccines were developed rapidly, and so they are not reliable.